Places in Brussels

 Restaurant tips by local expertsAll restaurants

 Brussels – a quirky, offbeat capital

-Brussels is the capital of Belgium, the capital of Europe, and a city of culture and gentle hedonism.
-Surrounding the city’s major set piece, the Grand'Place, a visitor to Brussels will find the finest restaurants, endearing bars, some of the world’s finest works of art, and astounding architecture.
-However, the vibe here is laissez-faire; so relax, go with the flow and let Brussels slowly soak into your spirit.
+Brussels is not only the capital of Belgium, but also the capital of Europe and a city of culture and gentle hedonism.
+Surrounding the city’s major set piece, the Grand'Place, a visitor to Brussels will find the finest restaurants, endearing bars, and some of the world’s finest works of art and astounding architecture.
+The vibe here is laissez-faire; so relax, go with the flow, and let Brussels slowly soak into your spirit.

 Retro bar with modest appeal